coderbasket/coderbasket.github.io/README.md

 Submit  using "SUBMIT NEW PROJECT" or email your github repo, you can also contact us if you want your project be removed or need updates like infomations.

-# Maui, Blazor, WinUI, Avalonia, UnoPlatforms
+# Maui, Blazor, WinUI, Avalonia, UnoPlatform
 ![https://github.com/coderbasket/coderbasket.github.io/raw/development/Screens/Screenshot.png](https://github.com/coderbasket/coderbasket.github.io/raw/development/Screens/Screenshot.png)